-In investment activities, there is a party that play an important role in making investment activities run smoothly.
+In investment activities, there is a party that plays an important role in making investment activities run smoothly.
 Without its presence, the investors will not be successful in carrying out investment activities.
 This party is known as a broker.
-In the digital era, broker do not only provide service with conventional methods, but also they provide the service with online methods.
+In the digital era, brokers do not only provide services with conventional methods, but also they provide the service with online methods.
 Do you know the meaning of this term?
-This article will provide readers with an understanding of broker that play an important role in successful investment activity.
+This article will provide readers with an understanding of broker that plays an important role in successful investment activity.

 The Definition of Broker